United Kingdom anti-immigration protests (2025–present): August

 On 8 August, a SUTR protest under the banner "Defend Refugees, Stop the Far Right" took place at the hotel in Canary Wharf, with an anti-migrant counter-protest also in attendance; both sides had around 100 demonstrators and two people were arrested: one from each side.
 Another protest in Altrincham attracted hundreds of opposing protesters, who were separated by the A56 road, the central reservation of which was lined with police; at least two assaults were reported to police during the protest.

-A protest took place in Crick after a resident of a local asylum hotel was charged with sexual assault.
+A protest took place in Crick, Northamptonshire after a resident of a local asylum hotel was charged with sexual assault.
 Another protest in Bowthorpe attracted around 300 protesters, with 80 counter-protesters also attending.
 Another protest took place in Hoylake, with around 100 protesters and 50 counter-protesters taking part.
 A small protest outside the Highfield House Hotel in Portswood, a suburb of Southampton, attracted around 25 protesters and 100 counter-protesters.
 Nick Tenconi, the leader of UKIP, was accused of making a Nazi salute after he was recorded raising his arm at a protest in Portsmouth.
 Around 100 protesters gathered outside a hotel in Chichester, which had been used to house migrants for around two years.
 Groups of anti-migrant and anti-racist protesters gathered at a hotel near Cardiff Airport in Rhoose which was housing Afghan families.

 On 9 August, another protest took place near a hotel housing asylum seekers in Newcastle, where one person was arrested for a public order offence.
 A protest taking place outside the Grand Metropole Hotel in Blackpool coincided with the Rebellion Festival, some of the attendees of which clashed with the protesters, with one person being arrested for being drunk and disorderly.
 Protesters marched through Heywood and gathered outside the office of Elsie Blundell, MP for Heywood and Middleton North.
 Two groups of protesters faced off at a hotel in Liverpool, with some counter-protesters shouting "nazi" at people on the anti-migrant side.
 A protest organised by Patriotic Alternative in Newark-on-Trent saw anti-migrant and anti-racist protesters clash outside the offices of Newark and Sherwood District Council.